mit-mc-clas12/documentation/README.md

 * Condor Hold:
 condor_hold -constraint 'ClusterId == N && ProcId >= 5000'
+You can also "test" the constraint with condor_q first. condor_q and condor_hold takes the same -const argument.

 # How to make SubMit.py run from anywhere on a machine: